 We hope this finds you safe and healthy.

-Despite this uncertainty, we wanted to let you know that Make Music Day will still be happening on June 21.
+We are all somewhat uncertain, but we wanted to let you know that Make Music Day will still be happening on June 21.
 Unlike traditional music festivals, Make Music Day is an open invitation for everyone to make music anywhere and everywhere.
-We hope to be taking over the streets with music on June 21, but if we can’t, we invite you to join one of the online Make Music Day initiatives that will take place no matter what.
+In 2020 our annual celebration of music making pivoted to online as well as face-to-face as was allowed in some states and territories.
+It was a great success with over 60 online submission online to supplement over 200 other events around the country.
+We hope to be taking over the streets, parks and venues with music making on June 21, but we now know that people can successfully participate online too.
+We invite Australia to join one of the Make Music Day initiatives that will take place either face-to-face or online on June 21, 2021.
+Some of the initiatives that we joined in with international partners included;

 - Live From Home Challenge: Record a musical performance at home on June 21, and tag three friends to challenge them to respond with their own performances.